Teradata/teddy-retailers-query-service/README.md

 ## What is Teradata Query Service

-[Teradata Query Service](https://docs.teradata.com/r/Teradata-Query-Service-Installation-Configuration-and-Usage-Guide-for-Customers/April-2022/Overview/Teradata-Query-Service) is a middleware that provides a REST API that allows the execution of standard SQL statements against a Teradata Vantage instance without managing client-side drivers.<br>
+[Teradata Query Service](https://docs.teradata.com/r/Teradata-Query-Service-Installation-Configuration-and-Usage-Guide-for-Customers/April-2022/Overview/Teradata-Query-Service) is a middleware that provides a REST API that allows the execution of standard SQL statements against a Teradata Vantage instance without managing client-side drivers.

-Queries can be executed from web pages, mobile devices, or scripting language using HTTP as the wire protocol and JSON as the data interchange format. <br>
+Queries can be executed from web pages, mobile devices, or scripting language using HTTP as the wire protocol and JSON as the data interchange format.

 Query Service provides APIs to:
 *   Configure Teradata-supported systems
 *   Submit SQL queries and access responses